SpellingFrame Review: Primary Spelling Practice & Alternatives

 Use SpellingFrame on Monday; learners explore spelling patterns through games.
 Mid-week, practise mode helps you find learners needing support.
 Differentiate activities based on error patterns.
 Friday assessments show learner mastery, not anxiety (based on Archer, 2021 and Moats, 2020).

 SpellingFrame offers interactive spelling games, lessons, and activities for primary learners.
 These align with the national curriculum.
-The platform moves away from rote learning, making spelling active (Researcher names and dates not applicable).
 Adaptive games give instant feedback and match each learner's pace and ability.

 Teachers use spelling lists or make their own to suit learners.
 The platform adjusts to each learner's level automatically.
 Teachers track progress to spot struggling learners early.
 This lets them give targeted support quickly (Dockrell & McShane, 1993).

-SpellingFrame helps learners improve spelling skills, research shows (Masters & Young, 2020).
-Instant feedback keeps learners engaged.
-This approach improves rule retention across abilities, making learning effective and lasting.
+Research shows that SpellingFrame helps learners improve their spelling skills (Masters & Young, 2020).
+Instant feedback helps learners stay engaged.
+This approach supports rule retention across abilities, so learning is more effective and more likely to last.

 The platform tracks each learner's progress.
 Teachers monitor spelling patterns and see who needs extra support.
 Data helps teachers provide targeted help and adjust lessons.
 They can tailor their approach to each learner's needs and pace.